angular/angular/aio/content/guide/accessibility.md

 ### Using containers for native elements

 Sometimes using the appropriate native element requires a container element.
-For example, the native `<input>` element cannot have children, so any custom text entry components need to wrap an `<input>` with additional elements.
+For example, the native `<input>` element cannot have children, so any custom text entry components need to wrap an `<input>` with extra elements.
-While you might just include the `<input>` in your custom component's template, this makes it impossible for users of the component to set arbitrary properties and attributes to the input element.
+By just including `<input>` in your custom component's template, it's impossible for your component's users  to set arbitrary properties and attributes to the `<input>` element.
 Instead, create a container component that uses content projection to include the native control in the component's API.

 You can see [`MatFormField`](https://material.angular.io/components/form-field/overview) as an example of this pattern.